Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Turn Left onto Rua Sarela de Abaixo on day one of the Camino FinisterreTurn Left onto Rua Sarela de Abaixo

-A truly magical moment occurred as I climbed out of the city of Santiago de Compostela in 2014, my first time through here.
+A truly magical moment occurred as I climbed out of the city of Santiago de Compostela my first time through here.
 I looked back at the roof of clouds that prolonged the sunrise.
 This vista below, was brought before my eyes, so very stunning in the light that framed the cathedral to perfection.
 What a treat!
 The glory of the Earth never fails to enthrall me!

 Sunrise View of the Cathedral in Santiago de Compostela on Day One of the Camino FinisterreSunrise View of the Cathedral in Santiago

-In a few meters, the lane becomes a forest path, quite lovely and shaded.
+After a few meters, the lane becomes a forest path, quite lovely and shaded.
 We followed this path for a full 1.3 kilometers.
 You will encounter lots of kilometer markers along this way.
 The trail descends quite steeply on gravel through here, so be alert and use your poles if you have them!

 Kilometer Waymarker Through Forest on day one Camino FinisterreKilometer Waymarker Through Forest